For tenants living in the private rented sector who apply for Housing Benefit, we use Local Housing Allowance rules to set a rental level.

 The rate of LHA used to calculate your Housing Benefit award depends on:

-- the area you chose live in; and
+- the area you choose to live in; and

 - who lives with you and the number of bedrooms you need.